i2group/analyze/documentation/developer_essentials_example_daod.md

 6. Redeploy the Intelligence Analysis Platform by running the same commands that you used to deploy the platform originally:

     ``` {.pre .codeblock}
-    python deploy.py -s write -t delete-queue-manager
     python deploy.py -s write -t deploy-liberty
     python deploy.py -s read -t deploy-liberty
     ```

+    Note: Sometimes, the `deploy-liberty` command can fail.
+It displays the following error message:

+    `AMQ6004: An error occurred during WebSphere MQ initialization or ending.`

-    Note: Sometimes, the `delete-queue-manager` command reports success, but does not delete the queue manager.
-This error causes the subsequent command to fail.
-To resolve the problem, use WebSphere MQ Explorer to delete the queue manager, and then rerun the command that failed.
+    The failure occurs when the command attempts to delete and re-create the WebSphere MQ queue manager.
+To resolve the problem, use WebSphere MQ Explorer to delete the queue manager, and then rerun the `deploy-liberty` command.

 7. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
 Do not attempt to start the application server or the web applications yet.